Anomaly cascade in (2+1)D fermionic topological phases: Introduction

-which has a non-trivial kernel.
 We characterize $\ker r$ in the following way.
 First, note that a fermion parity vortex $x$ is called $v$-type if $x \times \psi \neq x$. \begin{theorem} Suppose that the modular $S$-matrix of $\C$, when restricted to its block involving only $v$-type vortices, is block diagonal with $k$ decoupled blocks.
 Then if $[\rho] \in \ker r$ and $x$ is a fermion parity vortex, $\rho(x) = x \times \psi^{q(x)}$, where $q(x) \in \{0,1\}$ is independent of $x$ within a block if $x$ is a $v$-type vortex. \end{theorem} The proof of Theorem \ref{thm:kerRPerm} is given in Section \ref{proofI6}.
 Theorem \ref{thm:kerRPerm} fully characterizes all possible ways that elements of $\ker r$ can permute the vortices.
 In Theorem~\ref{thm:kerR}, we fully characterize $\ker r \subset \Aut_{LR}(\C)$ in cases where permutation actions of the anyons and vortices uniquely determine the $\Aut$ groups.
-In Section \ref{subsec:k>1}, we conjecture that in general $\ker r = \Z_2$ and we also provide an explicit example of a theory where $k = 2$.
+In Section \ref{subsec:kerR}, we conjecture that in general $\ker r = \Z_2$ (see Conjecture \ref{conjecture:kerRIsActuallyZ2}).
+In Section \ref{subsec:k>1}, we provide an explicit example of a theory where $k = 2$.

 In Section \ref{subsec:kerR}, we will define a special element $[\alpha_\psi] \in \ker r$, such that $\alpha_\psi(\phi) = \phi \times \psi$ for all $v$-type fermion parity vortices $\phi$.